pujitm/bskins-bot/README.md

 + `package.json` &rarr; node config
 + `tsconfig.json` &rarr; typscript config
 + `.env` &rarr; Environment variables containing Node variables, API keys, secrets, and other configurations (gitignore-ed)

+## Algorithm

+See `bot.ts`

+1. Skin is listed on bitskins.
+The listed event is fired and a signal is sent to us.

+2. Our program (the script) makes a decision if this event shows a good purchase and buys it.
+The decision will be based off of several factors, detailed below.

+3. We either send or don’t send the API command to buy the item listed in the event fired in step 1.

+4. We get a confirmation on if the item was sold to us, or has been sold to someone else.

+5. If the item was not sold to us, log it, and then return to step 1.

+6. If the item was sold to us, proceed to step 5

+7. List the item we just bought at a markup.
+The marked-up price will be based off of several factors, detailed below.

+8. Wait until the item sells.

+9. If the item does not sell within a certain time (this time will be detailed), then lower the price by x%.
+This is detailed below

+10. Use new funds to buy skins: Rinse and repeat